 A world full of wild animals, vast landscapes and dramatic pursuits.
-As a volunteer on our Wildlife Capture Experience, you’ll experience all three of these breathtaking ingredients as you help a skilled team capture and relocate animals in the wild.
+As a volunteer on our Game Capture And Relocation Experience, you’ll experience all three of these breathtaking ingredients as you help a skilled team capture and relocate animals in the wild.

 South Africa is considered to be the world leader in wildlife capture and translocation.
 There’s no getting away from the fact this is challenging work that will test your strength and stamina to the limit.
 You’ll often find yourself travelling large distances, staying in bush camps and lodges, then helping to capture animals that are faster and more powerful than you are.

 In other words, if you’re looking for an adventure with some real action, wildlife conservation doesn’t get much more dramatic than this.

 This experience is ideal if you’re looking for a new challenge or want to experience wildlife conservation from a different angle.